wtriddle/IFG/docs/source/configurations.rst

     The path to a file with a list of organic molecule SMILES codes to process in the ``main.py`` script

 .. warning::
-    The organic molecule SMILES codes must be hydrogen-supressed
+    The organic molecule SMILES codes must be hydrogen-suppressed

 `FUNCTIONAL_GROUPS_PATH`
     The path to a file with the list of identifiable functional group SMILES codes